Richard Wade: Coach Richard Wade

-Forrest Gregg stated that “Richard is a bright young man who has a wide range of talents that will well serve the Renegade organization.”
+Following his hire, he assumed the role of Director of Football Development for the Ottawa Renegades.

+General Manager Forrest Gregg praised his talent and fit for the organization upon his arrival.

 Head coach John Jenkins stated “Richard has already served us well as a regional scout in the Western United States, plus I worked with him when he was a guest coach with the Calgary Stampeders, so I know he will be a major asset for our organization."